Turgut Özal: Death and exhumation

 On 17 April 1993 Özal died of a suspicious heart attack while still in office, leading some to suspect an assassination. Özal had first become ill a month earlier.

 He died just before he had the chance to negotiate with the Kurdish rebel organization, the PKK.
 His wife Semra Özal claimed he had been poisoned by lemonade and she questioned the lack of an autopsy.
 The blood samples taken to determine cause of death were lost or disposed of. Özal had sought to create a Turkic union, and had obtained the commitment of several presidents of the newly independent Turkic states from the former Soviet Union.
 His wife Semra alleged that the perpetrator might have wanted to foil the plan.

 Hundreds of thousands of people attended the state burial ceremony in Istanbul, in which Özal was buried next to the mausoleum of Adnan Menderes.
 Among those attending were dignitaries of 72 countries, including several heads of state and government, such as Greek Prime Minister Konstantinos Mitsotakis, Armenian President Levon Ter-Petrosyan, German President Richard von Weizsäcker, and Azerbaijani President Abulfaz Elchibey attended the funeral, as well as former U.S. Secretary of State James Baker.

 On the fourteenth anniversary of his death, thousands gathered in Ankara in commemoration.
 Investigators wanted to exhume the body to examine it for poisoning.
 In September 2012, a court ruled that the grave be opened for another autopsy.
 On 3 October 2012 his body was exhumed.
 It contained the banned insecticide DDT at ten times the normal level.
 According to press reports, the "partially embalmed" remains were found to be well preserved, much to the experts' and public's surprise.
 It is reported that while the lower half of the body was subject to skeletonization, the upper half was preserved due to adipocere.

 An autopsy report issued on 12 December 2012 stated his body contained poison but the cause of death was unclear.
 A trial charging retired general Levent Ersöz with his murder began in September 2013 who eventually was cleared of all charges.

 Legacy

 Numerous streets, parks, and public buildings in Turkey are named after Özal.

 Family and personal life

 With his wife Semra, Özal had two sons: Ahmet and Efe, and a daughter: Zeynep.
 Ahmet Özal, was elected to parliament after the elections of 1999, but stayed out after the elections of 2002.

-Turgut was a member of a powerful Islamic sect in Turkey, Community of İskenderpaşa, which is a Turkish branch of the Naqshbandi tariqah.
+Turgut was a member of a powerful Islamic order in Turkey, Community of İskenderpaşa, which is a Turkish branch of the Naqshbandi tariqah.